input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/generate-identity.md

-# Generate an identity
+# Creating an Identity
-Once you have a project that includes the PRISM SDK, you can proceed to generate a decentralized identifier (DID).
+Once you have a project that includes the Atala PRISM SDK, you can generate a decentralized identifier (DID).
+This section explains how to generate a DID and extract some information from it, which you will need later.

-Don't worry If the DIDs term is new to you, understanding DIDs is not necessary to complete the tutorial, you can check the official [spec](https://w3c-ccg.github.io/did-spec/) if you like.

-By the end of this section, you will have generated a DID, and extracted some useful details from it, which we'll use for the next sections.
+**Note:** You do not require extensive knowledge or understanding of DIDs to complete this tutorial.
+Check the official [DID specifications](https://w3c-ccg.github.io/did-spec/) for reference.

 ## Recap
 This is what we have done from previous versions: